deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon11.png" alt="">

-Now that the remote thread is suspended and our Beacon implant shellcode is sitting within the remote process, it is time to implement a `BYTE` array that places the Beacon implant in a thread and executes it.
+Now that the remote thread is suspended and our Beacon implant shellcode is sitting within the remote process address space, it is time to implement a `BYTE` array that places the Beacon implant in a thread and executes it.

 Beacon - Stay Put!
 ---